majiyaz2/NotApp/README.md

 - Retrieve user profile information (self and others)
 - Retrieve a list of favorited notes

-Technologies
+**Technologies**

-The Notedly API will be built using the following technologies:
+The NoteAPI API will be built using the following technologies:

 - GraphQL: An open-source query language and specification for building APIs.
 GraphQL provides a flexible and efficient way to request and retrieve data from the server.
 - Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine for running JavaScript on the server.